ivelum/smartdate/readme.md

 All configuration options:

 - **language** - 'en' or 'ru'.
 Default is 'en';
-- **mode** - 'auto', 'dates', 'past' or 'future'.
+- **mode** - 'auto', 'date', 'past' or 'future'.
 Default is 'auto'.
 Defines how smartdate renders datetime text.
     * *auto* - use human-friendly time string for nearest date and time, from yesterday to tomorrow, like shown on examples above.
 Use date, if date is outside of yesterday <-> tomorrow interval;
-    * *dates* -  always show dates, even for nearest date and time;
+    * *date* -  always show dates, even for nearest date and time;
     * *past* - prevent future dates from being shown.
 If the date is in the future, 'less than a minute ago' will be shown (or its equivalent in Russian).
 This could be helpful to deal with inaccurate clock on user